 A very recent change to Illinois family law concerns child support.
 Whereas the state used to use a system in which the noncustodial parent paid child support to the custodial parent, the courts now use an “income shares” model.
 In other words, the court adds together the income of both parents and uses that number to determine the support obligation.
 It then determines each parent’s percentage of the support obligation based on parenting time and other factors.

 Do you have questions about a family law issue?
 An experienced Illinois family lawyer can help with your case.
-Contact Arami Law Office to learn more about the services we provide to clients throughout the state.
+Contact Arami Law to learn more about the services we provide to clients throughout the state.

 How did we do?